se-edu/learningresources/contents/data/mysql/MySQL.md

 ## How does MySQL work?

+SQL (Structured Query Language) is a standard language that is used for the access and manipulation of databases.
+Several DBMS distributions (like MySQL, Oracle, SQL Server, PostgreSQL) use the SQL language.
+The syntaxes used in these distributions vary slightly.
+These differences may be in terms of case-sensitivity, available built-in functions, custom functions, date and time formats, and so on.

-This is what a basic MySQL query (or command) for retrieving information from a data table looks like:
+Now that that's out of the way, let's jump into what a basic **MySQL query** (or "command") for retrieving information from a data table looks like:

 ```
 SELECT column_name(s)